How Do You Treat Whiplash

 • Rest: Limit physical activity to reduce strain on the neck, allowing the tissues to begin healing.

-• Apply Ice: Use ice packs on the neck for the first 24-48 hours post-injury to reduce swelling and reduce pain.
+• Apply Ice: Use ice packs on the neck for the first 24-48 hours post-injury to reduce swelling and provide whiplash pain relief.

 • Use Pain Relief: Over-the-counter pain medications help manage discomfort during initial days following the injury.

-• Consider Soft Neck Collar: A soft neck collar may be recommended by a healthcare provider for short-term support, but prolonged use is generally discouraged to prevent muscle weakening.
+• Consider Soft Neck Collar: A soft neck collar may be recommended by a healthcare provider for short-term support.

-• Follow Professional Advice: Adhere to the whiplash treatment plan outlined by your healthcare professionals, including physical therapy or exercises if prescribed.
+• Follow Professional Advice: Adhere to the treatment for whiplash plan outlined by your healthcare professional, which may include physical therapy and therapeutic exercises.

 Professional Whiplash Treatment Options